spacebird-dev/externalip-manager/README.md

 To install this operator, use the Helm chart at [spacebird-dev/charts](https://github.com/spacebird-dev/charts/tree/main/charts/externalip-manager).

+To see the minimum supported k8s version, check the `k8s-openapi` feature flag in [crates/bin/Cargo.toml](./crates/bin/Cargo.toml)

 ## Building

 This operator is built in Rust, using standard `cargo` tooling.